NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 (the Sun azimuth is shown on the right, in degrees).
 These were then mapprojected onto the reference DEM at 1 m/pixel using the South Pole stereographic projection specified in this DEM.

+Consider using here CSM models instead of ISIS models, as mentioned in :numref:`sfs_isis_vs_csm`.

 The ``parallel_bundle_adjust`` tool is employed to co-register the images and correct camera errors.

 ::